Marathon Training: What Is Zone 5 / VO2 Max?

 Zone 5 Defined:

-• Pace: Faster than threshold pace, close to all-out
+• Pace: Faster than threshold pace and close to all out

-You will not hold this for long, but the gains can be lasting.
+You will not hold this effort for long but the gains can be lasting.
+This zone builds power, sharpens form at speed and strengthens the engine that supports your entire marathon build.

 Why Zone 5 matters in marathon training